How It Works

 herniated disc and nearby nerve roots.

-Although some doctors prefer to use two to three
+Some doctors prefer to use two to three

-epidural corticosteroid injections, others will prescribe only one, repeating
+epidural corticosteroid injections.
+Others will prescribe only one, repeating

 the treatment only if symptoms recur and if the first injection was